jacekslaby/saas/README.md

 | ------------------------------------------ | --------------------------------------------------------------------------------
 | [k-repository](k-repository/README.md)     | K-Repository is a multi-type entities repository.
 It keeps data in Kafka topics.
 | [k-repository-schemas](k-repository-schemas/README.md)     | K-Repository Schemas is a provisioning tool.
 It registeres required Avro schemas in Schema Registry.
 | [k-repository-it](k-repository-it/README.md)     | Integration Tests (IT) of K-Repository.
-Using docker-compose it sets up a Kafka (broker+zookeeper+schema registry + k-repository-schemas), k-repository and runs end-to-end scenarios defined in Cucumber.
+Using docker-compose it sets up a Kafka, Avro schemas, k-repository and runs end-to-end scenarios defined in Cucumber.
 | [saas-repository](saas-repository/README.md)     | Saas-Repository itself.
 It is an instance of K-Repository.
-It uses SourceAlarm entity type.
+It supports SourceAlarm entity type.
 | [saas-rest-proxy](saas-rest-proxy/README.md)     | The Saas REST Proxy provides a RESTful interface to Saas-Repository.